 Here's a simple guide for a first visit.
 A long weekend will be a great start, but I could spend a week or two there without a struggle.

 Where to Stay

 If you are in an RV, we suggest the French Quarter RV Resort.
 It's about 4 blocks from the French Quarter, safe, neat and worth the cost (about $110 at last check).
-If you are hoteling it, just pick something along Canal St. or near the river.
-If you're splurging, grab a boutique hotel in the Quarter.
+If you are hoteling it, something along Canal St. or near the river is okay.
+But the best is a boutique hotel in the Quarter.

 French Quarter RV "Resort"

 The challenge is NOLA is simply manufacturing enough appetite to take advantage of all the places you want to try.
 They take cuisine seriously in this town and you will have some of the most memorable meals of your life.
 Use your apps, talk to locals, or just follow your nose.
 As long as you avoid chains and most places on or adjacent to Bourbon St. (the rest of the quarter is generally excellent), you will not be disappointed.

 Napoleon House - For Po' Boys, Jambalaya & Bourbon Cocktails (and this is just lunch)

 Brennan's - Creator of Banana's Foster

 Irene's - Top notch food and service in a great space.